Note: This is day 19 of National Preparedness Month . Follow this year’s campaign on Twitter by searching for the #NatlPrep hash tag.

-While fairly uncommon, and highly variable in impact, it is worth noting that there have been 3 legitimate pandemics, and a couple of pseudo-pandemics in my lifetime.
-As I’m only 61, there is a pretty good chance I’ll see another one before I exit stage left.
+Although we are coming up on the 100th anniversary of the deadliest flu pandemic in history, it is worth noting that there have been 3 legitimate pandemics, and a couple of pseudo-pandemics in my lifetime.
+As I’m only 63, there is a pretty good chance I’ll see another one before I exit stage left.

 Over the past 60 years we’ve seen: